Skip to main content

 • What have you learned in high school or previous college courses that made you want to know more?

-What are Different Types of College Majors?
+What Are Different Types of College Majors?

-Take the time to explore different subject areas and find what interests you most.
+Choosing your major is not a decision that needs to be rushed when you start college — you have more time than you think.
+Explore different subject areas and find what interests you most.
 You may even find a new passion.

 Adding a Minor